sharanya123-khanderao/sharanya123-khanderao/README.md

 - 🌱 I’m currently learning advanced python
 - 💞️ I’m looking to collaborate on python projects
 - 📫 How to reach me ...
-    you can reach me through my website
+    you can reach me through my github profile

 <!---
 sharanya123-khanderao/sharanya123-khanderao is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.